Gravitational waves from supermassive right-handed neutrinos produced at preheating: I ntroduction

 However, in many well-motivated inflationary scenarios, the perturbative decay of the inflaton may be inefficient or entirely absent.
 In such cases, a non-perturbative, explosive particle production mechanism, can efficiently transfer energy from the inflaton to other fields through parametric resonance or tachyonic instability, known as the preheating \cite{Shtanov:1994ce, Dolgov:1989us, Traschen:1990sw, Kofman:1994rk, Boyanovsky:1995ud, Yoshimura:1995gc, Kofman:1997yn}.
 Unlike perturbative reheating, which proceeds gradually through the coherent oscillation of the inflaton at its minima, preheating involves the rapid, collective excitation of quantum fluctuations in an expanding background.
 These resonant effects can lead to the copious production of particles within the first few oscillations.
 Depending on the couplings and structure of the inflationary potential, preheating can excite a wide range of particles.
 The mechanism of particle production during preheating can differ significantly depending on the spin of the produced species.
 In particular, scalar particles can undergo broad or narrow parametric resonance depending on the coupling structure and are typically produced more efficiently due to Bose enhancement \cite{Kofman:1997yn,Greene:1997fu}.
-On the other hand, fermion production is limited by Pauli exclusion, making the resonance narrow and generally less efficient \cite{Greene:1998nh, Giudice:1999fb, Peloso:2000hy}.
-Nevertheless, under suitable conditions, such as derivative couplings or non-minimal interactions, fermions can still be produced in sizable amounts.
-These post-inflationary mechanisms not only govern the stage for the thermal history of the universe but can also leave observable imprints in the form of relic particles \cite{Qutub:2017wnf, Garcia:2021iag, Garcia:2022vwm}, altered expansion dynamics \cite{Podolsky:2005bw, DiMarco:2021xzk}, and a stochastic background of gravitational waves (GWs) \cite{Khlebnikov:1997di, Easther:2006gt, Easther:2006vd, Garcia-Bellido:2007nns, Garcia-Bellido:2007fiu, Dufaux:2007pt, Dufaux:2008dn, Figueroa:2011ye, Bethke:2013aba, Bethke:2013vca, Figueroa:2017vfa}.
-Among the various phenomena that can arise during preheating, the production of supermassive particles is particularly noteworthy due to its potential physical consequences.
-In scenarios where the inflaton couples to heavy fields, such as heavy right-handed neutrinos (RHNs), preheating can lead to their efficient non-thermal excitation, even if their masses exceed the inflaton mass \cite{Chung:1998ua, Giudice:1999fb, Peloso:2000hy}.
+On the other hand, fermion production is limited by Pauli exclusion, making the resonance narrow and generally less efficient.
+Nevertheless, under suitable conditions, such as derivative couplings or non-minimal interactions, fermions can still be produced in sizable amounts \cite{Greene:1998nh, Giudice:1999fb, Peloso:2000hy}.
+These post-inflationary mechanisms not only govern the stage for the thermal history of the universe but can also leave observable imprints in the form of relic particles \cite{Qutub:2017wnf, Garcia:2021iag, Garcia:2022vwm, Haque:2023zhb, Haque:2024zdq}, altered expansion dynamics \cite{Podolsky:2005bw, DiMarco:2021xzk}, and a stochastic background of gravitational waves (GWs) \cite{Khlebnikov:1997di, Easther:2006gt, Easther:2006vd, Garcia-Bellido:2007nns, Garcia-Bellido:2007fiu, Dufaux:2007pt, Dufaux:2008dn, Figueroa:2011ye, Bethke:2013aba, Bethke:2013vca, Figueroa:2017vfa, Ai:2025fqw}.
+Among the various phenomena that can arise during preheating, the production of supermassive right-handed neutrinos (RHNs), can lead to interesting phenomenological consequences.